timdeschryver/timdeschryver.dev/content/blog/getting-the-most-value-out-of-your-angular-component-tests/index.md

 From my experience, while following this practice the tests are more robust to future changes.
 A test is fragile when you test the internal implementation of the component, e.g. how and when (lifecycle) methods are invoked.

 Complete test overhauls happen less frequently because this would mean that the UI of the component would've changed drastically.
-These changes will also be visible for an end-user.
+These changes are also visible for an end-user.
 At that point, it's probably better to write a new component and to write a new test, instead of trying to modify the existing component and test cases.

 The only reason that you would have to change a test after a refactor, is when the component is broken up into multiple components.
-In this case, you will have to add all the new components/modules/services to the input of the affected tests, but the rest of the test remains the same (if the refactor was successful, otherwise, can it even called a refactor?).
+In this case, you have to add all the new components/modules/services to the input of the affected tests, but the rest of the test remains the same (if the refactor was successful, otherwise, can it even called a refactor?).

 > 💡 TIP: If you're following [Single Component Angular Modules](https://dev.to/this-is-angular/emulating-tree-shakable-components-using-single-component-angular-modules-13do), it easier to see when changes have an impact on your tests.